-MODULE 1 nurtures students' empathy for others and understanding of equality and discrimination.
+MODULE 1 nurtures students'

+empathy for others and understanding of equality and discrimination.
 Text types used to learn these ranged from verse speaking to prose reading, solo acting to group acting and role-play.
 Students are able to equip themselves with expressive acting and public speaking skills through a variety of scripts and written works.

-science and innovation through persuasive speaking and formal debates.
+MODULE 2 explores the ethics and morality of science and innovation through persuasive speaking and formal debates.
 Students develop their higher-level and critical thinking as well as conduct both independent study and collaborative research.
 Students passionate about debate are able to join the PKC Debate Team, who are now poised to compete in the Grand Finals of the Hong Kong Secondary Schools Debating Competition (Primary Division).